QuestCraftPlusPlus/QuestCraft/README.md

 ## Some Recommended Settings and Tips
 1. In the options menu, go to VR Settings/Stereo Rendering and set the resolution (NOT CAMERA RES) to 80%.
 This will decrease the general quality, but will give an extra performance boost.
 2. The game's render distance is best at 4.
 5 works, but you may encounter lag spikes when using it.
 6 and above, you are on your own.
 3. Oceans contain LOTS of kelp that decrease framerate.
-Don't mine any of it all at once, as your game may CRASH if lots of entites (in this case, kelp waiting to be picked up) exist at once.
+Don't mine any of it all at once, as your game may CRASH if lots of entities (in this case, kelp waiting to be picked up) exist at once.
-4. Skyblock and Oneblock worlds perform the best, as they require less hardware usage.
+4. Skyblock and Oneblock worlds perform the best, as they have no world generator and typically have hardly anything to render.

 # Notes
 - We do not exist on TikTok.
 No one from the dev team makes TikTok videos.